pedrococa/Face_Counter_Webcam/README.md

-# Face detection example demo
+# Face Counter Webcam example demo

 This demo illustrates how to reuse simple pieces from the Ubuntu distribution to detect and count the number of people stopping by at a booth.
 It has as well a `demo-scripts/` directory which contains script to reinstall, update and rollback to show up